sananand007/Getting-and-Cleaning-Data/Codebook.md

 ##Original (raw) Data from UCI Machine Learning Repository

 	Contains Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

 	Original data collected from the smartphones accelerometer and gyroscope 3-axial raw signals, further processed using various signal processing techniques resulting in a measurement vector with 561 features.

---source
---description
+- source
+- description

 For detailed description of the original dataset, refer to README.txt and features_info.txt bundeled with the original data set zip archive.
 The original data set is split into training and test sets where each partition consists of three files that contain

--the measurements from the accelerometer and gyroscope -the labels for activity
+- the measurements from the accelerometer and gyroscope
+- the labels for activity
--the subject identifiers
+- the subject identifiers

 #Tidy Data